eloraiby/tcpm/README.md

 - **Cycle**: Number of messages to be processed when a process lands in the executing worker thread.
 - **Process**: A lightweight thread.
 A process can yield execution to other threads either using special coded return values.
 Practically, a process is a re-entrant callback function.
 To keep the code simple, a process doesn't have any kind of priority.
 When a process is spawned, the maximum number of messages to process per process cycle must be specified.
 This is the closest thing to priorities.
 - **Message Box**: Each spawned process has a message box that can accept a limited number of messages.
 This number is specified when the process is created by its parent process.
 - **Process Queue**: The structure that holds the processes as they are processed in-order.
 Worker threads take processes from this queue and consume them.
-If a process is preempted, it's puhed back into the queue.
+If a process is preempted, it's pushed back into the queue.

 ## API
 #### ProcessQueue